August 2, 1924– James Baldwin:

 In 1983, Baldwin became a professor in the African-American Studies department of the University Of Massachusetts.
 He spent his final years in St. Paul de Vence on the French Riviera, where he left this world, taken by that damn cancer in November 1987.
 He was just 63 years old.

 Baldwin had an astonishing list of good friends and supporters: Billy Dee Williams, Huey P. Newton, Jean-Paul Sartre, Jean Genet, Lee Strasberg, Elia Kazan, Rip Torn, Alex Haley, Lena Horne, Miles Davis, Josephine Baker, Allen Ginsberg, and especially, Nina Simone and Maya Angelou, who called Baldwin her “friend and brother”.

 Baldwin was made a Commandeur de la Légion d’Honneur by the French government in 1986.

 You really need to catch the documentary film I Am Not Your Negro, one of the best films of 2016.
-Written by Baldwin and directed by Raoul Peck, it is based on Baldwin’s unfinished manuscript, Remember This House.
-Streaming on Netflix.
+Directed by Raoul Peck, it is based on an unfinished manuscript by Baldwin, Remember This House.
+It is streaming on Netflix.

 “White people cooling it means a very simple thing.
 Black power frightens them.
 White power doesn’t frighten them.
 We are not, you know, bombing a country out of existence.
 Nor menacing your children.
 White power is doing that.
 White people have to accept their history and their actual circumstances, and they won’t.
 Not without a miracle they won’t.
 Goodwill won’t do it.
 One’s got to face the fact that we police the globe–we, the Americans, police the globe for a very good reason.“